VARSITY COACH: Dan Woog ’71

 A native of Poland, Eric played high school soccer.
 He was also a volleyball player, on a 2nd Division team.
 After coming to the US, Eric won the 1996 YMCA volleyball national championship.
 He played soccer for Olympia in Stamford.
 Eric helped created Norwalk’s Polska premier soccer team, and served as its assistant coach too.

-FRESHMAN COACH: Russell Oost-Lievense ’08
+RESERVE HEAD COACH: Russell Oost-Lievense ’08